 Businesses that rely on tourist traffic often use GIS to better understand and analyze visitor patterns.
 Information like where tourists stay and which restaurants they visit can give companies insight into how to better market themselves to attract more visitors.
 Analyzing data about visitor frequency, purchase history, and geographic distribution can also help businesses determine seasonal changes in local tourist traffic

-One of my favourites uses for GIS is in education.
+One of my favourite uses for GIS is in education.
 Whether it’s being used to teach students about watersheds or to visualize a city’s crime patterns, education is one area where we can really use technology to open up learning in new ways.
 The Khan Academy recently launched KA Lite, a program that allows teachers to integrate video and other educational content from Khan Academy into their lesson plans.